ballerina-platform/module-ballerina-time/time-ballerina/Module.md

-## Package Overview
+## Module Overview

-This package provides implementations related to the UTC and localized time.
 In the world of cloud computing, the most essential type of time is UTC.
+Coordinated Universal Time (UTC) is the primary time standard on which the world agreed.

+UTC is independent of daylight saving time and provides a unique time value for the entire world.
+The definition of UTC started in the epoc `1970-01-01T00:00:00Z`.
+Initially, humans form a day into 86400 seconds.
+However, the Earth rotation does not adhere to this time duration as Earth slows and the day is getting longer.
+As a result, a solar day in 2012 is longer than 86400 SI seconds.
+To correct this incompatibility, additional seconds have been added to the UTC scale which is known as leap-seconds.

-Therefore, the more focus on this module is to give the most precise UTC and also handle some complex use cases such as leap seconds and daylight time-saving.
+The more focus on this module is to give the most precise UTC with nanoseconds precision and also handle some complex use cases such as leap seconds and daylight time-saving.

 ### UTC Time
 The `time:Utc` is the tuple representation of the UTC.
 The UTC represents the number of seconds from a